Negative Impact of Social Media on Body Image, Self-Esteem, and Mental Health

 Introduction

-Over the past decade, social media has become an integral part of modern society, surrounding people in many aspects of their life, such as work, education, dating, and others.
-While some claim that there are undeniable benefits to social media, there are also opinions and evidence that it can be destructive and harmful in many cases.
+Over the past decade, social media has become an integral part of modern society, permeating many aspects of people’s lives, such as work, education, and dating.
+While some claim there are undeniable benefits to social media, others argue that it can be destructive and harmful in many cases.
 A large number of arguments can be presented to support the negative influence of social media, and several of them will be addressed in this paper.
 The present essay will therefore argue that most often, social media platforms have a negative impact, as they set unrealistic appearance-related standards and can cause addiction.

 Impact on Body Image and Self-esteem

-The first reason that can be considered a negative impact state that social media can often cause unrealistic expectations in regard to success, one’s body image, appearance, and self-esteem.
+The first reason that can be considered a negative impact is that social media often creates unrealistic expectations about success, body image, appearance, and self-esteem.
 Platforms such as Facebook and Instagram constantly expose users to various types of appearance-related content.
 This can be particularly harmful to teenagers and young adults who are insecure about their bodies, leading to different eating and behavior disorders, such as anorexia nervosa and binge-eating disorders.
-Studies have shown that social media platforms, visual ones, in particular, are dysfunctional for body image (Vandenbosch, et al.).
-Therefore, one of the major negative impacts of social media is the fact that they can set unrealistic and unnecessary beauty and success standards, which harms people’s health and self-esteem.
+Studies have shown that social media platforms, particularly visual ones, are dysfunctional for body image (Vandenbosch et al.).
+Therefore, one of the major negative impacts of social media is that it can set unrealistic and unnecessary standards of beauty and success, which harm people’s health and self-esteem.

 Social Media Addiction